Arsenal on this day in history – the January files

 5 January 2002.
 Watford 2 Arsenal 4: FA Cup 3rd round, the start of the FA Cup victory in the 3rd double season.
 Henry, Ljungberg, Kanu and Bergkamp scored, but it was Henry who was the star, scoring the first, setting up the second.

 5 January 2009: Jack Wilshere signed professional forms.
 He joined Arsenal aged nine, and went on to be an England international and an integral part of the club although his career was beset by injuries in 2014 and 2015.
+For 2016/17 he was loaned to Bournemouth.

 5 January 2013: Johan Djourou loaned to Hannover.
-After a further loan with Hamburg his signed for the club and left Arsenal.
+After a further loan with Hamburg his signed for that club and left Arsenal.
 In all he played 86 league games and scored one goal for Arsenal.

 5 January 2015: Lukas Podolski loaned to Inter Milan until the end of the season.
-It was suggested the manager was upset by his unwillingness to track back, but during his loan Podolski suggested he would certainly return to Arsenal in the summer but he didn’t.
+It was suggested the manager was upset by his unwillingness to track back, but during his loan Podolski suggested he would certainly return to Arsenal in the summer; but he didn’t.

 6 January 1903: Tommy Shanks signed from failing Southern League club Brentford.
 He went on to be a star striker at Woolwich Arsenal, but then just as Arsenal got promotion to the first division he went back to Brentford, at the height of his fame.